History Files

 Culturally, Elamite states achieved less than their more advanced neighbours, and imported much of what they needed, including writing from Sumer and architecture from the later city and empire of Babylon.
 Elamite records are also extremely sparse in recording local events, and large areas of its history are almost totally unknown except through Sumerian records.

 For a good deal of its early independent history - and certainly prior to the launch of the Achaemenid empire - Elam was much more a land of city states along the same lines as Sumer, and far less a unified state which implacably opposed Sumer.
-Simashki (more correctly shown as Simaški, but also shown as Shimashki) has obscure beginnings.
+Simashki is correctly shown as Simaški, but it can also be shown as 'Shimashki'.
+It was frequently recorded by Sumer as LÙ.SU (a tablet from Emar supplied the translation to make it possible to link the two names).

 Although records are characteristically sparse, it seems that the invading Gutians caused the downfall of the Awanite ruling state in Elam.
-Its replacement, Simashki, faced a period of alternating diplomacy and attack from the Gutians and Sumerians.
-During Ur's 'Third Dynasty' during the twenty-first century BC, three of the five 'Ur III' rulers sent daughters to marry princes on the Iranian plateau.
+As its northern replacement, removed quite some way from the heart of Elam, Simashki faced a period of alternating diplomacy and attack from Gutians and Sumerians alike.
+During Ur's 'Third Dynasty' during the twenty-first century BC, three of the five 'Ur III' rulers sent daughters to marry princes on the Iranian plateau in attempts to promote a peaceful co-existence.

 In the end this policy failed.
 Eastern states of the Zagros mountains and Iranian plateau such as Simashki remained perpetually hostile.
 Simashki itself played an important role in the overthrow of the 'Ur III' state, but it was aided heavily by the people of Susa, and quite probably by other 'Old Elamite Period' elements of the Simashki state.

-The Awan king list (abbreviated below to 'AKL') was written on a cuneiform tablet which was found by archaeologists in Susa and is now in the Louvre in Paris.
-This mentions several kings who ruled areas of Elam in the last third of the third millennium BC.
+The Awan king list (abbreviated in the timeline below to 'AKL') was written on a cuneiform tablet which was found by archaeologists in Susa and is now in the Louvre in Paris.
+It mentions several kings who ruled areas of Elam in the last third of the third millennium BC.
 It covers the rulers of Awan and the rulers of Simashki.
-It was written in the second quarter of the second millennium BC, in Babylonian cuneiform, although some names may not be in the same order on all versions of the list.

 However, more recent discoveries have proved that a considerable number of those rulers who are mentioned in the Simashki list are also attested in contemporary sources which agree with the list, and even in the relative sequence of rulers.
 The Simashki sequence of rulers has been interpreted as being the direct successor of the Awan dynasty which had already created a larger state in Elam.

-The Simashki language was only partially related to Elamite which itself was markedly different from Sumerian, but regional variations of it may have been in use as far east as the modern Iranian border, just to the west of Baluchistan.
-Despite its differences with Elamite and also the language of Marhashi, it was likely part of a broader pre-Indo-European group called Elamo-Dravidian which reached into India.
+The Simashki language was only partially related to the Elamite language which itself was markedly different from Sumerian.
+However, regional variations of Elamite may have been in use as far east as the modern Iranian border with Pakistan, just to the west of Baluchistan.
+Despite its differences with Elamite and also with the language of Marhashi, it was likely part of a broader pre-Indo-European group called Elamo-Dravidian which would have covered the Indus Valley civilisation and reached into India.

 Elamites of Din Sharri being deported by Ashurbanipal

-(Information by Peter Kessler, with additional information from Mesopotamia: The Invention of the City, Gwendolyn Leick (Penguin Books, 2001), from Encyclopaedia Britannica (Eleventh Edition, Cambridge (England), 1910), from The Sumerians: Their History, Culture, and Character, Samuel Noah Kramer ('List 1' of Sumerian rulers, University of Chicago Press, Chicago, 1963), from First Farmers: The Origins of Agricultural Societies, Peter Bellwood (Second Ed, Wiley-Blackwell, 2022), from Historical Atlas of the Ancient World, 4,000,000 to 500 BC, John Heywood (Barnes & Noble, 2000), from The Ancient Near East, c.3000-330 BC, Amélie Kuhrt (Routledge, 2000, Vol I & II), from Cultural Atlas of Mesopotamia and the Ancient Near East, Michael Road (Facts on File, 2000), from Mesopotamia: Assyrians, Sumerians, Babylonians, Enrico Ascalone (Dictionaries of Civilizations 1, University of California Press, 2007), from The Archaeology of Mesopotamia, S Lloyd (Revised Ed, London, 1984), from Early Mesopotamia: Society and Economy at the Dawn of History, J N Postgate (Routledge, 1994), from The First Empires, J N Postgate (Oxford 1977), from History of the Ancient Near East c.3000-323 BC, Marc van der Mieroop (Blackwell Publishing, 2004, 2007), from Ancient History: A Theory About Ancient Times, L C Gerts (List 4 of Sumerian rulers, Chapter 12: The Sumerian king list, 2002), from Mesopotamia, Chris Scarre (Ed, Past Worlds - The Times Atlas of Archaeology, Guild Publishing, London 1989), from The Age of the God-Kings, Kit van Tulleken (Ed, Time Life Books, Amsterdam 1987), from The Archaeology of Elam, D T Potts (Cambridge University Press, 1999), from History & Philology, Walther Sallaberger & Ingo Schrakamp (Eds, Arcane III, Brepols, 2015), from The Elamite World, Javier Álvarez-Mon, Gian Pietro Basello, & Yasmina Wick (Eds, Routledge, 2018), and from External Links: Some Thoughts in Neo-Elamite Chronology, Jan Tavernier (PDF), and Ancient Worlds, and Ancient History, Anthony Michael Love (via Sarissa.org), and Images from History (University of Alabama), and the Electronic Text Corpus of Sumerian Literature, and Early Kings of Kish, Albrecht Goetze (Journal of Cuneiform Studies, Vol 15, No 3, 1961, pp 105-111 and available to read via University of Chicago Press Journals), and Archaeology.org.)
+(Information by Peter Kessler, with additional information from Mesopotamia: The Invention of the City, Gwendolyn Leick (Penguin Books, 2001), from Encyclopaedia Britannica (Eleventh Edition, Cambridge (England), 1910), from The Sumerians: Their History, Culture, and Character, Samuel Noah Kramer ('List 1' of Sumerian rulers, University of Chicago Press, Chicago, 1963), from First Farmers: The Origins of Agricultural Societies, Peter Bellwood (Second Ed, Wiley-Blackwell, 2022), from Historical Atlas of the Ancient World, 4,000,000 to 500 BC, John Heywood (Barnes & Noble, 2000), from The Ancient Near East, c.3000-330 BC, Amélie Kuhrt (Routledge, 2000, Vol I & II), from Cultural Atlas of Mesopotamia and the Ancient Near East, Michael Road (Facts on File, 2000), from Mesopotamia: Assyrians, Sumerians, Babylonians, Enrico Ascalone (Dictionaries of Civilizations 1, University of California Press, 2007), from The Archaeology of Mesopotamia, S Lloyd (Revised Ed, London, 1984), from Early Mesopotamia: Society and Economy at the Dawn of History, J N Postgate (Routledge, 1994), from The First Empires, J N Postgate (Oxford 1977), from History of the Ancient Near East c.3000-323 BC, Marc van der Mieroop (Blackwell Publishing, 2004, 2007), from Ancient History: A Theory About Ancient Times, L C Gerts (List 4 of Sumerian rulers, Chapter 12: The Sumerian king list, 2002), from Mesopotamia, Chris Scarre (Ed, Past Worlds - The Times Atlas of Archaeology, Guild Publishing, London 1989), from The Age of the God-Kings, Kit van Tulleken (Ed, Time Life Books, Amsterdam 1987), from The Archaeology of Elam, D T Potts (Cambridge University Press, 1999), from History & Philology, Walther Sallaberger & Ingo Schrakamp (Eds, Arcane III, Brepols, 2015), from The Elamite World, Javier Álvarez-Mon, Gian Pietro Basello, & Yasmina Wick (Eds, Routledge, 2018), from The Persian Empire: Studies in geography and ethnography of the ancient Near East, E Herzfeld (F Steiner, 1969), and from External Links: Some Thoughts in Neo-Elamite Chronology, Jan Tavernier (PDF), and Ancient Worlds, and Ancient History, Anthony Michael Love (via Sarissa.org), and Images from History (University of Alabama), and the Electronic Text Corpus of Sumerian Literature, and Early Kings of Kish, Albrecht Goetze (Journal of Cuneiform Studies, Vol 15, No 3, 1961, pp 105-111 and available to read via University of Chicago Press Journals), and Archaeology.org, and Encyclopaedia Iranica, and A History Of Sumer and Akkad, Leonard W King (Frederick A Stokes Company, 1910, and available as a PDF via Academia.edu).)

 fl c.2200 BC